-I had to undergo, as you do if you go in for rough sports when you’re young – they lead sometimes to injuries, which can be painful, and the treatment for which is painful.
+If you go in for rough sports when you’re young, they lead sometimes to injuries, which can be painful, and the treatment for which is painful.
 I had to undergo one of those.
 I told my teacher it was very severe pain, and I couldn’t control my mind.
-So he said to me, “And now?”
-I said, “Well, I’m not in pain now.
+He said to me, “And now?”
+I said, “It’s fine – I’m not in pain now.”
 He said, “Well, already that is a considerable advance.
 There are many people who, after suffering a pain like that, go on suffering it, and thinking about it, for a very long time, before they recover.
 So to recover quickly is already an advance.”
-And then he said, “You can’t expect that at an earlier stage of the training, you can achieve the same control as somebody at a later stage of training.”
+Then he said, “You can’t expect that, at an earlier stage of the training, you can achieve the same control as somebody at a later stage of training.”

 © Trevor Leggett